Reverse T3 Treatment Guide + How to “Flush” it out of Your Body & Start Feeling Better

 How to "Flush" Reverse T3 out of your body

 You need to realize that treating your Reverse T3 problem is only effective if you treat the UNDERLYING cause.
 (11)

 If your high levels of reverse T3 is secondary to insulin resistance and diabetes and you don't change your diet, then even with treatment your high levels will come right back.

-For this reason it's VERY important to find the underlying cause before you initiate treatment - because part of your treatment needs to be at that issue.
+For this reason, it's very important to find the underlying cause before you initiate treatment - because part of your treatment needs to be focused on that particular issue.

-Having said that, there are definite ways to lower Reverse T3 levels quite quickly...
+Having said that, there are definite ways to lower Reverse T3 levels quickly...